VinDuv/PyShellyTemp/README.md

   can create/delete users, change their usernames and passwords (including your own).

-To register Shelly H&T devices to PyShellyTemp, you can either do it manually (connect the device to your local network and configure it to send reports to the `<PyShellyTemp URL>/report` URL, while device discovery is active), or you can use the `shelly_config.py` Python script.
-You need to run it on a computer
+To register Shelly v1 H&T devices to PyShellyTemp, you can either do it manually (connect the device to your local network and configure it to send reports to the `<PyShellyTemp URL>/report` URL, after adding a new device on the Web interface), or you can use the `shelly_config.py` Python script.
+You need to run it on a computer that:
-that:
  - is connected (at least initially) to the local network that the Shelly devices will use,
  - has WiFi support so you can connect it to a factory-reset Shelly device.